TUMFTM/global_racetrajectory_optimization/opt_mintime_traj/Readme.md

 defined by the acceleration limits `ax_pos_safe`, `ax_neg_safe` and `ay_safe`.
 * The parameters for the two-track model can be specified in the variable `vehicle`.
 * The parameters for Pacejka's Magic Formula tire model can be specified in in the variable `tire`.

+Switch on the powertrain behavior in the parameter file in `/params` using dict `pwr_params_mintime`.

 # Possible Failures
 * The trajectory planner uses the curvature of the reference line for describing the racetrack.
 A smooth course of the